hernantz/blog/content/its-the-competition-stupid.md

        often turn to indirect proxies to understand the reach and impact of regulations over time.
 Some of the statistics used to track aggregate regulatory activity over time are presented [here][16].
+[^18]: Napoleon Bonaparte said: "My motto has always been: A career open to all
+       talents, without distinctions of birth", meaning that every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"